2009 Conference USA Football Championship Game

 The 2009 Conference USA Football Championship Game was played on December 5, 2009, between the East Carolina Pirates, the champion of Conference USA's East Division, and the West Division champion Houston Cougars at Dowdy–Ficklen Stadium in Greenville, North Carolina.

 The game kicked off at 12:00 pm EST and was televised by ESPN2.
 The Pirates were looking to be the first team in C-USA history to win back to back conference championships, while the Cougars led by Case Keenum looked to win their 2nd.

+East Carolina won 38-32, earning both a second consecutive conference championship and trip to the Liberty Bowl.
+Case Keenum set a title game and C-USA record with 527 passing yards in the losing effort.
+He was two completions short of the all-time NCAA single-game record with 56 (Andy Schmitt had 58 for Eastern Michigan in a 2008 game).

 Game summary

-Under conference rules, the game is held at the home field of the team with the best record in conference play; since East Carolina finished C-USA play at 7–1, better than Houston's 6–2, the game was held at the Pirates' home field, Dowdy–Ficklen Stadium in Greenville, North Carolina.
+The game was held at the Dowdy–Ficklen Stadium in Greenville, North Carolina, the home field of East Carolina.
+Hosting privileges were determined by the better conference records; East Carolina finished C-USA play at 7–1, better than Houston's 6–2.